-A: Long distance buses are usually equipped with their own bathrooms, but we recommend that you ask the information counter to confirm beforehand—you can also check on highway bus reservation websites).
-The bus usually makes brief stops (for about 15 minutes) several times at “service areas” where you can find bathrooms, and places to buy food and drink.
+A: Long distance buses are sometimes equipped with their own bathrooms, but we recommend that you ask the information counter to confirm beforehand.
+(You can also check on highway bus reservation websites.)
+The bus usually makes brief stops of about 15 minutes several times at “service areas” where you can find bathrooms, and places to buy food and drink.
 Make a note of the bus parking location.
 The parking lots are very large and many buses look the same.

 Q: Is there anything else I should be aware of?

-A: Smoking is not allowed on the bus, but there are designated smoking spaces at the service areas.
+A: Smoking is not allowed on buses, but there are designated smoking spaces at the service areas.
 Fastening your seatbelt is obligatory while the bus is running.